Get all the latest data for Algeria

 What are the biggest risks for property prices in Algeria in 2026?

-As of early 2026, the top three biggest risks for property prices in Algeria are a significant drop in global oil prices triggering fiscal tightening, currency pressure that raises construction costs, and large-scale government housing supply that could temporarily reduce scarcity in some segments.
+As of 2026, the top three risks for property prices in Algeria are a drop in hydrocarbon revenue, weaker affordability for households, and too much new supply in some peripheral public-housing zones.

 We actually cover all these risks and their likelihoods in our pack about the real estate market in Algeria.